Picklejar05/chatbot-no-ai/README.md

 like neural networks, just regular boring code.
 Also this is my first time using GitHub, so please be nice!

+## Requirements

+-   Python 3 (and modules)
+    -   nltk
+    -   json
+        >   I don't know if this comes with python or if I just already
+        >   had it installed, please tell me if I don't need this

 ## Usage

 After launching the program, type your "message" and press enter,